 Both vineyard management and the wine making has been an accelerated learning process for Tom.
 He changed the style of trellising in the vineyard in the past few years, is now farming the vineyard completely organic and after several earlier vintages has now determined how much new versus used oak to age the wine in as well as the cooper of choice.

 The Sea Anemone on the front label of their wine is a tribute to Leonard and his interest and passion for Marine Biology.
-It is a hand drawn image taken from the Ray Society, the book of Sea Anemones published in 1927.
+It is a hand drawn image taken from The Ray Society, the book of Sea Anemones published in 1927.
+Its Latin name is: Anthopleura ballii.
 The Muscatines’ have an original copy of this book which contains this very detailed color image.

 Those who generally panned the 2011 vintage in Napa and perhaps those who listened to the critics should try the 2011 Muscatine Vintage (current release at the time of this review).
 Fruit grown among the eastern Napa hillsides in our opinion produced some of the finest wines from the county in this particular vintage.
-This wine is elegant on the nose with notes of violets, a subtle sage characteristic initially and as it opens earth notes with nuances of dusty brown chocolate.
+The 2011 Muscatine Vineyard Cabernet Sauvignon is elegant on the nose with notes of violets, a subtle sage characteristic initially and as it opens earth notes with nuances of dusty brown chocolate.
 The palate shows flavors of black and red cherry and thread of black licorice – the tannins are very well integrated, slightly chalky and linger along with fruit for some time.
 This is a very balanced wine.